biicode/docs/biicode/features/configuration_files/parents.rst

 * Branch: ``master`` (in this case, it doesn't appear because it's the default branch)
 * Version block: ``0``
 |
+.. container:: infonote

 	Take a look at the asterisk, it indicates you who's your block parent.

-Now, you decide to make a branch of this block named *my_pretty_branch*, and you have published two versions (versions 0 and 1), then your parents.bii would be like this:
+Now, you decide to make a branch of this block named *my_pretty_branch*, and you have published two versions (versions 0 and 1), then your ``parents.bii`` would be like this:

 .. code-block:: text